Goop² Documentation

 lua/functions/ # Server-side Lua logic (optional)

-When you create a site from a template, Goop2 copies the template files into your site/ directory and initializes the database schema.
+When you apply a template, Goop2 copies the template files into your site/ directory and initializes the database schema.
+You can do this from the viewer's Create > Templates page.

 Built-in templates